ianparkinson/helog/README.md

 > helog events 192.168.1.200 --csv
 Connected to ws://192.168.1.200/eventsocket
 localTime,source,name,displayName,value,type,unit,deviceId,hubId,installedAppId,descriptionText
-2023-04-08T14:06:03.918+01:00,DEVICE,temperature,Underfloor Heating,20,,C,36,0,0,
+2023-04-08T14:06:03.918+01:00,DEVICE,temperature,Underfloor Heating,20,null,C,36,0,0,null
-2023-04-08T14:06:33.670+01:00,DEVICE,switch,Lamp,on,digital,,34,0,0,
+2023-04-08T14:06:33.670+01:00,DEVICE,switch,Lamp,on,digital,null,34,0,0,null
 ```

 The fields are:
 * `localTime` - The time at which the event was received by `helog`, using the local clock.
-* `source` - The source type, either `DEVICE` or `APP`.
+* `source` - The source type, usually either `DEVICE` or `APP`.
 * `name` - The name of the event.
-* `displayName` - The name of the source device.
-Not available for an app.
+* `displayName` - The name of the source device, or `null` for an app.
 * `value` - The value associated with the event.
-* `type` - If available, the event type.
+* `type` - The event type, or `null` if not available.
-* `unit` - If available, the units associated with the event value.
+* `unit` - The units associated with the event value, or `null` if not available.
 * `deviceId` - The numeric id of the source device.
-Zero if the event was emitted by an app.
+Zero if the event was not emitted by a device.
-* `hubId` - A numeric id identifying the hub, typically zero.
+* `hubId` - A numeric id identifying the hub, usually zero.
 * `installedAppId` - The numeric id of the source app.
-Zero if the event was emitted by a device.
+Zero if the event was not emitted by an app.
-* `descriptionText` - If available, a textual description of the event.
+* `descriptionText` - A textual description of the event, or `null` if none.

 Most of these fields correspond to columns in the Hubitat Elevation's [Device Events](
 https://docs2.hubitat.com/user-interface/devices/device-events) view.